LemmySmackett/LemmySmackettCom/content/stories/general/hive_son.md

 "Mom, please..."

-"I know your worried about us, honey.
+"I know you're worried about us, honey.
 I do.
 But I can't damn him to one hell to save him from another.
 If the LORD says it's our time then..."
 She shrugged.
 "It's our time."

 Jonathon bent forward and cupped his head.
 Distorted, screeching static emitted from his vocalizer.